 Try to eat some cruciferous vegetables (such as cabbage, cauliflower, or bok choy), and dark leafy vegetables (such as kale, spinach, and rocket) each and every day.
 When it comes to fruit, we should aim to eat 1/2 cup berries (frozen berries are often the most affordable) and 3 servings of any other fruits.
 The more you can mix it up, the better!

 Although nuts and seeds are expensive, they are only required in small amounts and can significantly boost your nutrient intake.
 They supply healthy fats, protein, fibre, and plenty of micronutrients.
 Ground flaxseeds are economical and adding a tablespoon to your cereal can provide the majority of your omega-3 intake.

 Finally, herbs and spices are a great way to add flavour and colour to dishes without adding extra sugar or salt.
 They also provide antioxidants and have many health benefits!
 You probably already have some in your cupboard.
 Make use of them regularly.

 Now, we hear you: lentils, chickpeas, and canned tomatoes may not sound like the most exciting ingredients – but the meals you can make with them won’t disappoint!
-Click here for some recipe ideas: http://www.vegetarian.org.nz/recipes/
+We have some great recipe ideas.

 One final tip: don’t let good food go bad.
 When you allow food items to go off, you may as well be throwing money on the compost!
 With a little planning, you can make the most of your food purchases and ensure you always have enough to eat well.